jszkrybalo/portfolio/Final_Project_2.md

 My selection of test users was informed by my intended audience parameters and a level of convenience.
 I selected three test users who I thought brought a variety of viewpoints to my work.
 They are:

 1. **My Roommate**
 An Arts Management master's student with a background in orchestral music.
 She is familiar with non-profit arts organizations but not necessarily with theatre.
 I felt that her viewpoint, though closest to my own, would be valuable to me to make sure that my story is still compelling for someone who does come to the table with a bit more knowledge about the subject matter.
-She has also not taken the Telling Stories With Data class.

 2. **My girlfriend**
 A MEIM student currently living in LA.
 Her background is in the music industry.
 I thought she could provide a more commercial point of view and let me know if the non-profit sections in particular were too niche or had any jargon.